Ditectrev/DP-203/README.md

 ![Question 187](images/question187.jpg)

-- [ ] Box 1: %%spark.
-Box 2: % %local.
+- [ ] Box 1: `%%spark`.
+Box 2: `saveAsTable`.
-- [ ] Box 1: % %local.
-Box 2: % %local.
+- [ ] Box 1: `%%local`.
+Box 2: `jdbc`.
-- [ ] Box 1: synapsesal.
-Box 2: synapsesal.
+- [ ] Box 1: `%%sql`.
+Box 2: `synapsesql`.
-- [x] Box 1: % %local.
-Box 2: synapsesal.
+- [x] Box 1: `%%local`.
+Box 2: `synapsesql`.

 ### You have an Azure subscription that contains an Azure Databricks workspace named databricks1 and an Azure Synapse Analytics workspace named synapse1.
 The synapse1 workspace contains an Apache Spark pool named pool1.
 You need to share an Apache Hive catalog of pool1 with databricks1.
 What should you do?

 ![Question 188](images/question188.jpg)

-- [ ] From synapse1, create a linked service to: A Hive metastore.
-Configure pool1 to use the linked servise as: A Hive metastore.
+- [ ] From synapse1, create a linked service to: Azure Cosmos DB.
+Configure pool1 to use the linked service as: A Hive metastore.
-- [x] From synapse1, create a linked service to: Azure SOl Database.
-Configure pool1 to use the linked servise as: A Hive metastore.
+- [x] From synapse1, create a linked service to: Azure SQL Database.
+Configure pool1 to use the linked service as: A Hive metastore.
 - [ ] From synapse1, create a linked service to: Azure Data Lake Storage Gen2.
-Configure pool1 to use the linked servise as: Azure SOl Database.
+Configure pool1 to use the linked service as: An Azure Purview account.
-- [ ] From synapse1, create a linked service to: Azure Data Lake Storage Gen2.
-Configure pool1 to use the linked servise as: Azure SOl Database.
+- [ ] From synapse1, create a linked service to: Azure SQL Database.
+Configure pool1 to use the linked service as: A managed Hive metastore service.

 ### You are designing a dimension table in an Azure Synapse Analytics dedicated SQL pool.
 You need to create a surrogate key for the table.
 The solution must provide the fastest query performance.
 What should you use for the surrogate key?